-In an effort to increase net sales, NTIC has expanded the marketing of its corrosion prevention solutions into the oil and gas industry, and expanded its product lines to include its Natur-Tec® resin compounds and finished products.
-The majority of NTIC's research and development expense in fiscal 2012 was spent in connection with research and development activities related to these two strategic initiatives.
+In an effort to increase net sales, NTIC has expanded the marketing of its corrosion prevention solutions into the oil and gas industry and its Natur-Tec® resin compounds and finished products.
+The majority of NTIC's research and development expense in fiscal 2014 was spent in connection with research and development activities related to these two strategic initiatives.
 NTIC expects to continue to invest additional research and development and marketing efforts and resources into these strategic initiatives.
 No assurance can be provided, however, that such strategic initiatives will be successful or that NTIC will be successful in obtaining additional revenue as a result of them.
 The introduction of new products into new markets takes significant resources and there can be no assurance that NTIC is dedicating a sufficient amount of resources to ensure the success of these strategic initiatives.
-NTIC believes that the sale of its ZERUST® rust and corrosion inhibiting products and services into the oil and gas industry, in particular, will involve a long sales cycle, likely including a one-to multi-year trial period with each customer and a slow integration process thereafter.
+The sale of NTIC's ZERUST® rust and corrosion inhibiting products and services into the oil and gas industry, in particular, typically involves a long sales cycle, often including a one- to multi-year trial period with each customer and a slow integration process thereafter.
 This long sales cycle may cause NTIC's management, stockholders and investors to lose faith in the business opportunities for NTIC's ZERUST® rust and corrosion inhibiting products and services in the oil and gas industry.